 6. Define a healing intention.
 Moving through a traumatic event isn’t just about getting through the crisis but about choosing what the final healthy outcome will be.
 Creating a plan for communal renewal and rebuilding begins with the simplicity of foresight and the construction of a vision: “We want _________ because ___________ so that ____________.”
 Filling in the blanks with details related to ways in which the past will be processed, the present will be dealt with, and the future will be created activates creativity, flexibility, and collective energy that can be channeled into healing actions.

 7. Deliberately create a post-trauma identity.
 Communities define themselves by their collective expression, which can change dramatically after a trauma.
 Opening healthy discussions about how the community wants to be known, perceived, and remembered in relation to a traumatic time encourages decisions that shape policies and procedures to develop strategies for entire communities to find direction, buoyancy, and familiarity.

 Strengthening cultural bonds can dramatically affect the direction of recovery.
 In the aftermath of the Haitian earthquake in 2010, many well-meaning mental health practitioners from the United States converged on the country to help survivors process the trauma.
 Due to cultural differences, however, their methods were useless.
-Haitians preferred dancing, singing, and comfort from their ministers rather than the evidence-based methods the American practitioners tried to introduce.
+Haitians preferred dancing, singing, and comfort from their ministers rather than the methods the American practitioners tried to introduce.

 We are all individual in our response to trauma, and we are all unique in our recovery process.
 In the middle, however, we meet within the confines of our community’s well-defined culture.
 In this space we can create significant experiences that allow every type of individual to find ways to release the present pain while also beginning the process of connecting to a new future.